Rerum Novarum

 To read the encyclical letter (PDF) click here.

-Published in October 2020, the Pope's most recent encyclical letter, Fratelli Tutti (‘Brothers and Sisters All’) is available to read/download direct from the Vatican: click here.
-Fr Ashley, who describes the encyclical as "a major teaching document in relation to the social teaching of the Catholic Church", has written a brief initial introduction to the Pope's letter which you can read here.
-Fr Ashley gave a series of five talks during Lent, followed by discussions via Zoom, to discuss the encyclical further, and you can watch recordings of these on our webcam.
+Published in October 2020, Pope Francis’ encyclical letter, Fratelli Tutti (‘Brothers and Sisters All’) is available to read/download direct from the Vatican website here.
+Fr Ashley, now Parish Priest at West Wickham, described the encyclical as “a major teaching document in relation to the social teaching of the Catholic Church”.
+He has written a brief initial introduction to the Pope’s letter which you can read here.

 Useful Links